ahmadfajar/vue3-mdb-docs/docs/components/overlays/mask-loader.md

 ## Overview

-**BsMaskLoader** can be used to obscure parent element.
+**BsMaskLoader** uses `<bs-overlay>` and `<bs-progress>` component internally and can be used to obscure parent element.
 With this you can provide information to User that the application is busy performing a background task.
-Example below will shows you how to use the `<bs-mask-loader>`.
+Example below will shows you how to use the `<bs-mask-loader>` component.

 ::: BlockVue {title="Mask Loader Example" file="./docs/components/scripts/mask-loader-1.js"}